 The Water Operations Division provides drinking water through approximately 9,400 water service connections.
 The water system is made up of more than 90 miles of pipeline, with 10 active wells, 10 pump stations, nine booster pumps, three reservoirs, and 875 fire hydrants.
 The system is capable of providing more than 12,500 gallons of water per minute.
 The staff of the Water Operations Division is responsible for the distribution and treatment of water to its customers.

-The City’s water program is funded through the Pico Rivera Water Authority (PRWA) formed in May 6, 1999 for the purpose of providing was as a City Service.
-The PRWA produce 100 percent of its demand through groundwater.
-They test the water on a weekly basis and work hard to ensure that the quality of water piped to water service connections meet or exceed state and federal standards.
+The City’s water program is funded through the Pico Rivera Water Authority (PRWA) formed in May 6, 1999, for the purpose of providing was as a City Service.
+The PRWA produces 100 percent of its demand through groundwater.
+They test the water on a weekly basis and work hard to ensure that the quality of water piped to water service connections meets or exceeds state and federal standards.

 Various Reports are available for your review:

 The Utility Programs Division oversees the following: Water Compliance, Energy Management, Storm Water Management, Water Conservation, Sanitary Sewer Management, and oversight of contracted services such as Sanitary Sewer and Storm Drains /Catch Basin maintenance.

 Utilities Programs is located in City Hall at 6615 Passons Blvd., and can be reached at (562) 801-4965.

 Sewer Maintenance Program